Found 644 UK NGOs working in Brazil

 Clean Air Fund brings together philanthropic resources to improve air quality globally.
 It co-ordinates a collective strategy for air pollution activity, provides grant funding to a multi-national portfolio of clean air programmes, grants funds to research and knowledge-building activities, and provides a means of knowledge sharing and networking between stakeholders.

-Work in France, Bulgaria, India, Spain, Brazil, China, Poland and Ghana
+Work in Ghana, Bulgaria, India, France, Spain, Poland, China and Brazil

 |